 In the wake of the deadly school shooting in Parkland, Florida, some are calling for teachers, administrators and other adults at schools to carry guns to help prevent mass shootings.

 Neil Cavuto serves as senior vice president, managing editor and anchor for both FOX News Channel (FNC) and FOX Business Network (FBN).
 Cavuto anchors FNC's Your World (weekdays 4-5 p.m.
-ET) and Cavuto on Business (Saturdays 10:30-11:00am ET).
+ET) and Cavuto Live (Saturdays 10:00am-12:00pm ET).
 He also is host of FBN's Cavuto: Coast to Coast (weekdays noon-2:00pm ET).

 Additionally, Cavuto oversees business news content for both networks.

 Prior to joining FNC in 1996, Cavuto anchored and hosted more than three hours of live daily programming for CNBC, including the network's highest-rated show, Market Wrap.
 He also served as a contributor to NBC's Today Show and NBC News at Sunrise.
 Previously, Cavuto was the New York bureau chief for PBS Television's Nightly Business Report and Washington bureau chief for Investment Age Magazine.